 100 best rock albums of all time

-Trends emerge.
+The musical achievements represented by this top 100 list have also affected a band's internal dynamics.
 Plenty of bands broke up after making their masterpieces, often because the pressure of a decent follow-up album seemed to be too much.
 Many talented band members died, and a disturbing number of those were people who took their own lives.
-Nearly all the bands' members are male, though a handful have women as vocalists.
-Musicians of color are visibly absent as, well.

 The Best Ever Albums score was derived from a formula that weighs how many charts an album has appeared on and how high it was on each of those charts, and points were awarded accordingly.
 Learn more via this in-depth methodology.
 All iterations of rock were considered.
 Keep reading to see how this list of the best rock albums of all time stacks up to your own.

-#100.
-'Rage Against the Machine' by Rage Against the Machine
+#98.
+'Rage Against The Machine' by Rage Against The Machine

 - Rank in year: #2